(OCR) A-Level Media Studies

 Section B: Long Form Television Drama

 You must study two complete episodes of the television dramas listed below.
-Pick one US English Language programme form List A and one European non-English language show from List B:
+Pick one English Language programme form List A and one non-English language show from List B:

 - Mr Robot